-2 S. C. Erickson, "Learning Theory and Educational Engineering," ERM, March 1969, pp. 17-18.
+S. C. Erickson, "Learning Theory and Educational Engineering," ERM, March 1969, pp. 17-18.

-3 C. H. Durney, L. D. Harris, and A. W. Woodruff, "Some Learning Principles and What They Mean," Division for Improved Learning, University of Utah, Salt Lake City, Utah.
+C. H. Durney, L. D. Harris, and A. W. Woodruff, "Some Learning Principles and What They Mean," Division for Improved Learning, University of Utah, Salt Lake City, Utah.

-or bad, correct your errors, try again, etc. Finding out if what you tried was good or bad is called "feedback."
+called "feedback."
 The second principle states that you must get feedback to learn.
 The best way to get feedback is from the real world, which is what you will be doing in the lab when you construct circuits and get them to work.
-You will also get feedback from your lab instructor as you check off your lab work with them and when they grade your reports.
+You will also get feedback from your lab instructor as you check off your lab work with him and when he grades your reports.
 The Study Guides are designed to give you both practice and feedback, and exam solutions will be posted to give you feedback.
 You should be sure to check exam solutions and find out what you did wrong whenever you do something incorrectly on an exam.